In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 folder in which you aim to save the files.

-It is essential to manage your working directory properly to ensure that
+It is essential to manage your working directory properly to ensure that R can access the files it needs.

 The write.table()